UgoBruzadin/usda-crop-yield-geospatial/README.md

 ## Building the Tableau Public dashboard

-This part is on you -- publishing to Tableau Public requires your own free Tableau Public account and the Tableau Public Desktop app (both outside what this pipeline can automate).

 1. Install **Tableau Public Desktop** (free) and open it.
 2. **Connect > Spatial file** and point it at `data/processed/county_boundaries.geojson`.